 Jim is the author of Northern Protest: Martin Luther King, Jr., Chicago, and the Civil Rights Movement (1993).

-His most recent publications include a foreword to Robert McKersie’s memoir of his involvement in the Chicago civil rights movement, A Decisive Decade: An Insider’s View of the Chicago Civil Rights Movement during the 1960s (2013) and a chapter “Black Church Divisions and Civil Rights Activism in Chicago,” in R. Drew Smith, ed., From Every Mountainside: Black Churches and the Broad Terrain of Civil Rights (2013), and a foreword to Martin Deppe's Operation Breadbasket: An Untold Story of Civil Rights in Chicago, 1966-1971 (2017).
+His most recent publications include a foreword to Robert McKersie’s memoir of his involvement in the Chicago civil rights movement, A Decisive Decade: An Insider’s View of the Chicago Civil Rights Movement during the 1960s (2013), a chapter “Black Church Divisions and Civil Rights Activism in Chicago,” in R. Drew Smith, ed., From Every Mountainside: Black Churches and the Broad Terrain of Civil Rights (2013), and a foreword to Martin Deppe's Operation Breadbasket: An Untold Story of Civil Rights in Chicago, 1966-1971 (2017).

 Courses offered in the past four years.